 Counting Pikachus: Pokemon sleep app entices fans to go to bed

-Pokemon Co, Niantic and Nintendo, the companies behind the wildly popular Pokemon Go augmented reality mobile game, released Pokemon Sleep this month.
+Pokemon Co and Niantic, two of the companies behind the wildly popular Pokemon Go augmented reality mobile game, released Pokemon Sleep this month.

-The role-playing game pits colorful anime creatures and their human trainers against each other.
-The characters including lovable yellow Pikachu have different powers, such as the ability to paralyze attackers.
+The role-playing game pits colourful anime creatures and their human trainers against each other.
+The characters including the lovable yellow Pikachu have different powers, such as the ability to paralyse attackers.

-“Pokémon Sleep provides another opportunity for anyone with a smart device to interact with Pokémon and provides an opportunity to look forward to waking up in the morning and also to get lots of sleep,” said Yuri Horie, product marketing manager at The Pokémon Co.
+"Pokemon Sleep provides another opportunity for anyone with a smart device to interact with Pokemon and provides an opportunity to look forward to waking up in the morning and also to get lots of sleep," said Ms Yuri Horie, product marketing manager at Pokemon Co.

 Read more of the latest in